joedanz/cf-project-tracker/install/README.txt

 UPGRADING FROM OTHER VERSIONS:
 There are upgrade scripts included in the install directory for the various versions.
 Please run the necessary DB and/or CF scripts.
+You may need to reinitialize you app by adding a "?reinit" on the end of a URL.

 DEMO VERSION:
 A demo of this app can currently be found at http://ajaxcf.com/project